tafodinho/battleship/README.md

 # Battleship

-A multiplayer battleship game where the main goal is to destroy all your opponent's ships in sea full description of the game can be found [here](https://www.theodinproject.com/courses/javascript/lessons/battleship)
+A multiplayer battleship game where the main goal is to destroy all your opponent's ships at sea.
+The full description of the game can be found [here](https://www.theodinproject.com/courses/javascript/lessons/battleship).

 ## Getting Started